Counterfactual Editing for Search Result Explanation: The Proposed

 where $\mathbf{v}_{q_{(i)}}$ and $\mathbf{v}_{d_{(j)}}$ denote the contextualized token embedding for $i$-th token in $q$ and $j$-th token in $d$, respectively; $\max$ denotes a max pooling operation over all tokens in $d$.
-Here the pooling operation indicates the per-token importance score w.r.t. the whole document; and different $r_i$ indicates the contribution of each token to the overall ranking score of $(q,d)$ pair, as computed by $\textit{rel}(q,d)=\sum^l r_i$.
-We use $r_i$ as an approximation of token-level importance of the query $q$.
+Here the pooling operation catches the most relevant document token to the query token $q_i$; and different $r_i$ indicates the contribution of each query token to the overall ranking score of $(q,d)$ pair, as computed by $\text{rel.}(q,d)=\sum_{i=1}^l r_i$.
+Here we use $r_i$ as an approximation of token level importance of the query $q$.